christiskatsouris/Applied-Econometrics-R/README.md

 ## References

+- Chen, S. (2019).
+Quantile regression for duration models with time-varying regressors.
+Journal of Econometrics, 209(1), 1-17.
+- Crook, J., & Bellotti, T. (2010).
+Time varying and dynamic models for default risk in consumer loans.
+Journal of the Royal Statistical Society: Series A (Statistics in Society), 173(2), 283-305.
 - Duffie, D., Eckner, A., Horel, G., & Saita, L. (2009).
 Frailty correlated default.
 The Journal of Finance, 64(5), 2089-2123.
 - Hahn, J. (1994).
 The efficiency bound of the mixed proportional hazard model.
 The Review of Economic Studies, 61(4), 607-629.